 The berries of Oregon grape can be given either fresh or dried to birds or mammals with vegetarian diets.
 The bitterness of the berry varies depending on how much water the plant has absorbed, so don’t be surprised if your rabbit or hamster picks around the fruit you are offering.
 Larger grazers like goats or sheep will not be as picky when the berries are mixed with their grains.

 Oregon grape is the first choice for fortifying an animal’s resistance to bacterial infections.
 Topical treatment for wounds of Oregon grape salve mixed with yarrow, comfrey and calendula has saved many wounds from turning septic.
 Adding a few droppers of Oregon Grape tincture to a larger animal’s water also stimulates digestion.
 This helps the animal get the most nutrition from his or her food.
 Remember that a little goes a long way.

-Non-medicinal Uses of Oregon Grape
+Household Formulas and Non-medicinal Uses of Oregon Grape

 Oregon grape makes a wonderful jelly.
 The fruit is very tart so do not skimp on the sugar.
 If you are short on Oregon grape berries, other fruit may be added.